 - Puppet Arts courses acquaint students with foundational principles and the diversity of practice of puppetry through the focus of the course topic.
 There is also constant development of skills in critical evaluation through classroom projects and attendance at professional events in the field.

 - Course objectives and projects typically change with each new offering of the class.

 - Most courses are open to both undergraduate and graduate students with different course numbers; graduate students are expected to undertake additional graduate projects in these shared courses to receive graduate credit.

-- In addition to the courses listed below, Puppet Arts students also take variable topic and independent study and receive credit for practicums involving major artistic contribution(s) in writing, designing, building, directing, and/or performing a production in the Department of Dramatic Arts or Connecticut Repertory Theatre.
+- In addition to the courses listed below, Puppet Arts students also take variable topic and independent study and receive credit for practicums involving major artistic contribution(s) in writing, designing, fabricating, directing, and/or performing in a production of the Department of Dramatic Arts or Connecticut Repertory Theatre.